hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 ---
 name: tfe-webhooks
 class: compact
-# TFE Webhooks on VCS
+# TFC/E Webhooks on VCS

 Terraform Cloud uses webhooks to monitor new commits and pull requests.